HashemBader/Monopoly-Game/REPORT.md

 # 2023F CS2910 Project Report
 **Group Members**
 1. Zeyad Awad (362192)
-2. Person 2 (Student Number)
+2. Hashem Bader (362311)

 # Summary of Game
-_A summary description of the game that you chose.
-This should include the name of the game, the goal of the game and a brief description of the key objects in the game.
-Please provide a link to the game and/or its rules online.
-(100 words)_
+The game is Monopoly and it is a boardgame of 2 to 8 players, which each player has an initial money of $1500, a name and a strategy.
+The player will throw the dice and will move around the board then an action will be taken when a player lands on a square in the board.
+Players will start to lose money eventually after few rounds and whoever loses his all money will be out of the game, To win the game, there should be only one player left that still has money.
+For more information, here is the link to the rules(https://www.hasbro.com/common/instruct/00009.pdf).

 # Experiment Report
 ## Player Strategies